StoryStarter - Tell a story in 7 steps

 - Character Building: Have your students create trading cards using their characters.
 Use the questions in the Character section to develop attributes.
 Collect all the cards and mix them in a hat/bag.
 Have students select a card(s) at random from bag.
 Take it a step further by dividing the cards between Hero/Villain groups.

 - When the students have completed their worksheets, they are ready to begin building their books on the StoryJumper website.
-Follow the instructions in Part B for creating a free online version of their story that they can share with friends and family.
+Follow the steps in the Author's Guide for creating a free online version of their story that they can share with friends and family.

 Let's get started!
 First, your story needs a character.
 Who is this story about?
 Here are some things to think about when creating your main character: